quasilyte/go-ruleguard/_docs/dsl.md

 Every **rule** definition starts with a [`Match()`](https://godoc.org/github.com/quasilyte/go-ruleguard/dsl#Matcher.Match) or [`MatchComment()`](https://godoc.org/github.com/quasilyte/go-ruleguard/dsl#Matcher.MatchComment) method call.

 * For `Match()`, you specify one or more [AST patterns](https://github.com/mvdan/gogrep) that should represent what kind of Go code a rule is supposed to match.
-* For `MatchComment()`, you provide one or more regular expressions that sould match a comment of interest.
+* For `MatchComment()`, you provide one or more regular expressions that should match a comment of interest.

 Another mandatory part is [`Report()`](https://godoc.org/github.com/quasilyte/go-ruleguard/dsl#Matcher.Report) or [`Suggest()`](https://godoc.org/github.com/quasilyte/go-ruleguard/dsl#Matcher.Suggest) that describe a rule match action. `Report()` will print a warning message while `Suggest()` can be used to provide a quickfix action (a syntax rewrite pattern).